On-Line Iron Ring Ceremony for Spring 2021 University Graduates Scheduled for March 27, 2021

-We are currently planning for another on-line ceremony for the undergraduate students and a safe ring sizing process, based on what was done in November 2020.
+We are currently preparing for another on-line ceremony for the undergraduate students and a safe ring sizing process, based on what was done in November 2020.
 Students will be contacted once details are available.

 The Ritual of the Calling of an Engineer has been a uniquely Canadian tradition for almost 100 years and is the responsibility of the Corporation of the Seven Wardens.